 - 28.3.2 In either case, the exit direction of flight will be 90 degrees to the entry heading. - 28.3.3 For the Family 0.1 quarter-clover, the roll must begin simultaneously with the pitch up and continue at a constant rate such that the aircraft reaches the top of the loop inverted with the fuselage horizontal and the longitudinal axis 90 degrees from the start direction.
 The second half loop down is conventional, like the second half of a 7.4.1.1. - 28.3.4 For the Family 0.2 quarter-clover, the first half-loop up is like the first half of a 7.4.1.1.
-Immediately upon completing the first half-loop, the aircraft must begin a constant rate quarter roll so as to reach upright, wings-level horizontal flight at the bottom of the second half-loop. - 28.3.5 The figure must be wind corrected to maintain a constant radius. - 1 28.3.6 If the roll rate changes, deduct one (1) point for each change. - 5° 28.3.7 For failure to begin or end the loop and roll simultaneously, deduct one (1) point for every five (5) of degrees of roll or pitch deviation.
+Immediately upon completing the first half-loop, the aircraft must begin a constant rate quarter roll so as to reach upright, wings-level horizontal flight at the bottom of the second half-loop. - 28.3.5 The second half-loop of a Figure 0.1 Quarter-Clover and the first half-loop of a Figure 0.2 Quarter Clover must be wind corrected to maintain a constant radius. - 28.3.6 If the roll rate changes, deduct one (1) point for each change. - 5° 28.3.7 For failure to begin or end the loop and roll simultaneously, deduct one (1) point for every five (5) of degrees of roll or pitch deviation.